vimus/libmpd-haskell/README.md

 * Merge the upstream branch and redo your patch if necessary before submitting it

+* Merge with upstream on a regular basis for long-running branches

 * Before merging trunk with master, all tests must pass

 * When fixing a bug, try to implement a test for it first